Our Pottery Courses, Classes and Bed and Breakfast have now reopened. We are delighted to be able to welcome our students back.

 The health and well being of our guests and potters is very important to us.
-We have carried out a full COVID-19 risk assessment and have reduced course sizes to a maximum of 5 students per course and re organised the pottery in order to ensure 2m social distancing.
+We have carried out a full COVID-19 risk assessment and have reduced course sizes to a maximum of 6 students per course and re organised the pottery in order to ensure 2m social distancing.
 Where this is not possible face coverings will be worn to keep us all safe.

 In the meantime, please take care and we look forward to seeing you all soon.

 Weekend Pottery Courses

 Join us for a residential pottery weekend.
 It doesn’t matter if you are a complete beginner or an experienced potter, you will be able to slow down and enjoy your time here.
 You can be yourself and create things in clay which express who you really are.

 The weekend will give you time to make pots on the wheel and hand build with clay.
 People find it peaceful here… it is full of birds and flowers.
 The open Forest is only ten minutes walk away, offering inspiration and opportunity to walk and discover.
 Local cafés and pubs offer quality local produce for your evening meals and entertainment.